taocpp/PEGTL/doc/Parser-Reference.md

 ###### Implementation

 The interface shown above is actually of the two classes `read_parser` and `mmap_parser`.
-Their interfaces are identical and the only difference is with how the file is accessed:
+Their interfaces are identical and the only difference is with how the file is .cppessed:

 - Class `read_parser` reads with `read(2)` and caches the entire content of the file when it is constructed.
 - Class `mmap_parser` uses `mmap(2)` to map the contents of the file and only caches the file size in the constructor.

 The `mmap_parser` is only available when compiling on Unix or Mac OS X, in which case `file_parser` is an alias for `mmap_parser`.
 Otherwise `file_parser` is an alias for `read_parser`.

-It is also possible to directly use the classes `read_parser` and `mmap_parser` as such, taking into account that the latter will not always be available.
+It is also possible to directly use the classes `read_parser` and `mmap_parser` as such, taking into .cppount that the latter will not always be available.

 Copyright (c) 2014-2017 Dr. Colin Hirsch and Daniel Frey